Getting to school

 - Map a route – map a route for walking or biking to school.
 Practice the route together a few times on a weekend or evening.
 Check out our mapping activity to help you and your kid find a safe route (it works for biking and walking)!

-- Buddy system – encourage your kids to walk, bike, rollerblade or scooter with a buddy, or with a friend or family member
+- Buddy system – encourage your kids to walk, bike, rollerblade or scooter with a buddy, or with a friend or family member.
+If cycling:

 Whether you’ve been walking and biking to school forever, or are trying to break the car habit, we have lots of resources for you.
 Check out the Active and Safe Routes to School Program!